Jump to:

 Etiology

 FAI is a syndrome.
 A syndrome is a recognizable complex of symptoms and physical findings which indicate a specific condition, but the underlying direct causes can differ.
-In the case of FAI, a number of risk factors have been identified, and it appears that they interact together to cause the specific constellation of symptoms of anterior groin pain.
-FAI has been proposed to be contributed to by activity related factors as well, which we will address below.
+In the case of FAI syndrome, a number of risk factors have been identified, and it appears that they interact together to cause the specific constellation of symptoms of anterior groin pain.
+FAI syndrome has been proposed to be contributed to by activity related factors as well, which we will address below.

 Epidemiology, risk factors and primary prevention

-Radiographic abnormalities associated with FAI have been noted in up to 35% of the general population, and up to 60.5% in patients who reported hip pain.7,8,10 Radiographic evidence of FAI was present in 36% of patients under the age 55 with hip replacement due to osteoarthritis (OA).11 Cam-type impingement is more typical in young active males, while pincer-type impingement is predominant in middle-aged athletic females.6,8,12 Isolated cam or pincer lesions present approximately 14% of the time, while approximately 86% are mixed lesions.4,8
+The incidence of FAI syndrome is estimated to be 54.4 per 100,000 person-years, affecting a higher proportion of female compared to male patients (about 2:1, respectively).4 However, in a more elite cohort of NCAA Division 1 athletes, the incidence of FAI syndrome was 3.0% over a 3 year period, with no significant differences between males and females.5 Radiographic findings of FAI syndrome (cam, pincer, mixed-deformities) are also seen in 31-53% of asymptomatic patients6–8 and up to 60.5% in patients who reported hip pain.9 Radiographic evidence of FAI was present in 36% of patients under the age 55 with hip replacement due to osteoarthritis (OA).10 Cam-type impingement is more typical in young active males, while pincer-type impingement is predominant in middle-aged athletic females.4,11,12 Isolated cam or pincer lesions present approximately 14% of the time, while approximately 86% are mixed lesions.3,6 In those presenting with unilateral FAI syndrome, the rate of contralateral progression to symptomatic FAI ranges from 32.4% to 81%, with increased alpha angle and younger age being identified risk factors.13

 Patho-anatomy/physiology

-For pincer-related FAI, the predisposing intrinsic factors include protusio acetabuli, coxa profunda, acetabular retroversion, and a prominent acetabular rim.
+For pincer-related FAI, the predisposing intrinsic factors include protrusio acetabuli, coxa profunda, acetabular retroversion, and a prominent acetabular rim.
 Pincer lesions can also be a consequence of pediatric hip disease including slipped capital femoral epiphysis, Legg-Calve-Perthes disease, and developmental hip dysplasia.

 Clinical features and presentation over time